top of page

 3. Gently blow against your closed nostrils while keeping your mouth shut

-2. Toynbee Maneuver
+2. Toynbee Manoeuvre

 The Toynbee manoeuvre offers a gentle alternative.
 Follow these steps: